Anuradha-Ranathunga/psychological-chatbot/README.md

 # 🧠 Psychological Chatbot - Depression Level Identifier

 This is an AI-powered psychological chatbot that interacts with users in natural conversation to assess and classify their **stress or depression levels** across 3 stages:

-✅ No Depression, ⚠️ Mild/Moderate Depression, and 🚨 Severe Depression.
+- ✅ No Depression
+- ⚠️ Mild Depression
+- ⚠️ Moderate Depression
+- 🚨 Severe Depression

 It uses **OpenAI's GPT-4** via the `langchain` framework to intelligently analyze user responses and provide empathetic, non-clinical feedback based on their emotional state.

 ---